-According to the U.S. Department of Education Insitute for Educational Science’s National Center for Educational Statistic’s web site The Condition of Education, from 2008 to 2009 the child poverty rate increased from 17 to 19 percent.
-All regions experienced increases in child poverty rates between 2008 and 2009, as did 18 states.
+According to the U.S. Department of Education Insitute for Educational Science’s National Center for Educational Statistic’s web site The Condition of Education, from 2011 to 2012, the child poverty rate did not change considerably, staying at around 21 percent.
+All regions experienced increases in child poverty rates between 2000 and 2012, as did 44 states.

 The free- and reduced-price lunch (FRPL) program is a federal initiative that provides free or inexpensive lunches to children from low-income families.
 Students must demonstrate eligibility to participate, and schools receive cash subsidies from the U.S. Department of Agriculture to pay for the food.
 The program’s enrollment data serves as one of the best sources of data on low-income students.
 As such, the data is also used to determine funding for various federal and state programs targeted to students from low-income families.